How old was Isaac when he was offered as a sacrifice?

-According to Jewish tradition, Isaac was 37 years old, which is fully supported by the book of Jasher.
+According to Jewish tradition, Isaac was 37 years old when Abraham wanted to sacrifice him, which is fully supported by the Book of Jasher.
 But what is this book of Jasher?
 It is an important book because it is also referred to in the Tanach (Old Testament), namely in the book of Joshua:

 „And the sun stood still, and the moon stopped, until the nation took vengeance on their enemies.
 Is this not written in the Book of Jashar?
 The sun stopped in the midst of heaven and did not hurry to set for about a whole day.”